pranjalv91/python/TrainWithShubham/Notes/DataStructures.md

-Data Structures and algorithms
+## Data Structures and Algorithms

-Primitive Data Types
+### Primitive Data Types
-- Can hold only single value of data
+- Can hold only single value of data<br />
+- Has the following types
 	- Integer
 	- Float
 	- String
 	- Boolean

-Non primitive Data Types
+### Non primitive Data Types
-- Can hold multiple values of data in a single structure
+- Can hold multiple values of data in a single structure.
+Has 2 types.

-Two Types
+- Linear
-- Linear (Used to store data in a consecutive/sequential manner)
+- Used to store data in a consecutive/sequential manner
 	- List
 	- Tuple
 	- Set
 	- Dictionary
+- Non Linear
-- Non Linear Used to store data in a non-consecutive/non-sequential manner)
+- Used to store data in a non-consecutive/non-sequential manner
 	- Linked List
 	- Graph
 	- Trees

+## Interview Questions

-Difference between list and array
+1. Difference between list and array
 - Array is used to store consecutive elements of similar type For eg.) when the list consists only of strings names = ["abc","def","xyz"]